Category Archives: Julie Walters

 Mary Poppins Returns is a charming mixture of reboots and sequels to the immeasurably glorious original, Mary Poppins (1964).

-Impossible to live up to the magic of that film, the 2018 version comes quite close with a delightful turn by Emily Blunt, numerous Hollywood stalwarts in small roles, and gleeful musical numbers sure to leave audiences humming upon their exit from theaters.
+Although it is impossible to live up to the magic of that film, the 2018 version comes quite close with a delightful turn by Emily Blunt, numerous Hollywood stalwarts in small roles, and gleeful musical numbers sure to leave audiences humming upon their exit from theaters.

-Events begin to percolate twenty-five years following the original story and the setting is 1935 London amid the Great Depression.
-His wife recently deceased, Michael Banks (Ben Wishaw) lives in the house he grew up in with his three children and housekeeper (Julie Walters) in tow.
-His sister Jane lives and works nearby as a labor organizer.
+Events begin to percolate twenty-five years after the original story, and the setting is 1935 London amid the Great Depression.
+His recently deceased wife, Michael Banks (Ben Wishaw), lives in the house he grew up in with his three children and housekeeper (Julie Walters) in tow.

-Faced with the dreary reality that the historic Banks house may be foreclosed, Mary Poppins (Blunt) arrives elegantly on her umbrella to resume order and save the day.
+Faced with the dreary reality that the historic Banks house may be foreclosed, Mary Poppins (Blunt) arrives elegantly on her umbrella to restore order and save the day.

 Though her character does not overtake the film, Emily Blunt is dynamic in the title role.
 Her prim and proper good British charm and sensibilities crackle with wit and poise.
-It is tough to imagine anyone but Blunt in the role as she does so well with putting her stamp on it.
+It is tough to imagine anyone but Blunt in the role, as she puts her stamp on it so well.

-With a smirk and a quick matter-of-fact tone, the character is both no-nonsense and utterly kind.
+With a smirk and a quick, matter-of-fact tone, the character is no-nonsense and utterly kind.
 The casting of Blunt is spot-on as she becomes Mary Poppins.

-The London setting is both adorable and fraught with good culture and sophisticated manners.
-The inclusion of the storied Big Ben is meaningful to the tale in a major way and a teachable moment for children unfamiliar with London at all.
+The London setting is adorable and fraught with good culture and sophisticated manners.
+Including the storied Big Ben is meaningful to the tale in a significant way and a teachable moment for children unfamiliar with London.

-Furthermore, the inclusion of an important period in history-the inclusion of the Great Depression is immeasurably positive.
+Furthermore, including a negative period in history—the Great Depression—is immeasurably positive.

 The supporting characters are rapturous and a treat for elders familiar with the original Mary Poppins film.
 Meryl Streep plays Topsy, Mary Poppins’s eccentric eastern European cousin to the hilt, but never teeters over the top.